secureblue/selinux-policy-rpm/README.md

 Note: As opposed to dist-git, the Rawhide content resides in the _rawhide_ branch rather than _master_.

 ### dist-git
-Package sources in dist-git are composed from _selinux-policy_, and _macro-expander_ repository snapshot tarballs, _container-selinux_ policy files snapshot, and from other config files.
+Package sources in dist-git are composed from the _selinux-policy_ repository snapshot tarball, _container-selinux_ policy files snapshot, the _macro-expander_ script snapshot, and from other config files.

 ## Build process